 One way to solve this problem and spend more time with your pup is to take them on a camping trip.
 Not only will this improve behavior, but it will give your dog something stimulating and fun to try out, too.
 No matter what the breed, dogs make great camping companions.

 Don’t let excuses like mosquito bites, fleas, or other logistics get in the way of a camping trip with your puppy.
-Even in areas with a large mosquito population, there are mosquito control products like mosquito traps and candles that will help get rid of those less than beneficial insects so that you can enjoy your pooch in nature.
-Make sure to check your dog’s skin for ticks and fleas when you’re heading home since ticks and fleas can carry dangerous diseases.
+Even in areas with a large mosquito population, there are mosquito control products like mosquito bite spray, mosquito traps, and candles that will help get rid of those less than beneficial insects so that you can enjoy your pooch in nature.
+Make sure to check your dog’s skin for ticks and fleas when you’re heading home, since ticks and fleas can carry dangerous diseases.
 When packing those natural repellents and mosquito traps, don’t forget to pack your dog’s food and bowls.